Liebig's Extract of Meat Company: Products

 The product enjoyed immense popularity and became a staple in middle-class European households.
-By the late 1860s, St. Thomas Hospital in London reportedly used 12,000 pots per year of the easily digestible substance.
+By the late 1860s, St. Thomas's Hospital in London reportedly used 12,000 pots per year of the easily digestible substance.
 By 1875, 500 tonnes of the extract were being produced at the Fray Bentos plant each year.
 It was recommended for soldiers during the American Civil War for its shelf stability, ease of transport, and ease of use.
 It was still used by the Allied forces in World War II.
-European adventurer Sir Henry Morton Stanley valued it on his trip to Africa.
+Welsh adventurer Sir Henry Morton Stanley valued it on his trip to Africa.
 It is still sold by Liebig Benelux.

 In 1873, Liebig's began producing tinned corned beef, which it sold under the label Fray Bentos.
 "Fray Bentos" was trademarked by Liebig in 1881 to market "Fray Bentos Compressed Cooked Corned Beef".
 With the introduction of freezer units, the company was eventually able to produce and export frozen and chilled raw meat as well.
 The amount of food processed and shipped around the world caused the town of Fray Bentos to be called "The Kitchen of the World".

 Fray Bentos canned meats, now owned by Baxters, are still sold in Europe.
 The brand also offers meat pies, which have been manufactured since 1958.